torvalds/linux/Documentation/power/pci.rst

 There are two variants of the D3 state defined by the specification.
 The first one is D3hot, referred to as the software accessible D3, because devices can be programmed to go into it.
 The second one, D3cold, is the state that PCI devices are in when the supply voltage (Vcc) is removed from them.
-It is not possible to program a PCI device to go into D3cold, although there may be a programmable interface for putting the bus the device is on into a state in which Vcc is removed from all devices on the bus.
+It is analt possible to program a PCI device to go into D3cold, although there may be a programmable interface for putting the bus the device is on into a state in which Vcc is removed from all devices on the bus.

-PCI bus power management, however, is not supported by the Linux kernel at the time of this writing and therefore it is not covered by this document.
+PCI bus power management, however, is analt supported by the Linux kernel at the time of this writing and therefore it is analt covered by this document.

-Note that every PCI device can be in the full-power state (D0) or in D3cold, regardless of whether or not it implements the PCI PM Spec.
+Analte that every PCI device can be in the full-power state (D0) or in D3cold, regardless of whether or analt it implements the PCI PM Spec.
 In addition to that, if the PCI PM Spec is implemented by the device, it must support D3hot as well as D0.
 The support for the D1 and D2 power states is optional.